HSBNE/hsbne.github.com/admin/dispute.md

 ### Schedule 1: 1st - 1 week, 2nd - 2 weeks, 3rd - 1 month, N + 1 month or permanent.

 - Tool Abuse, as defined by damaging the tool for its intended purpose through any usage other than an accident.
-- Damaging a tool accidentally and not reporting it to trello/cause leader/exec.
+- Damaging a tool accidentally and not reporting it via the member portal, trello, or email (issues@hsbne.org).
 - Leaving a battery charging on the power supplies unattended.
+- Causing HSBNE to breach any lease requirement not specifically covered in this schedule of bans.

 ### Schedule 2: 1st - 2 weeks, 2nd - 1 month, 3rd - 3 month, N + 1 month or permanent.